dp-os/gez/examples/docs/src/en/guide/start/introduction.md

 ---
-titleSuffix: Overview and Technological Innovations of the Gez Framework
+titleSuffix: Gez Framework Overview and Technological Innovations
 description: Gain an in-depth understanding of the project background, technological evolution, and core advantages of the Gez micro-frontend framework.
 Explore modern server-side rendering solutions based on ESM.
 head:
   - - meta